Ring-necked Pheasant and Grey Partridge Hunting Forecast for Southern Alberta–Late Summer 2019

-The flush rate for pheasants is down from last year and similar to the lows we saw in 2012.
-The flush rate for partridge is also down and the lowest we’ve observed since initiating these surveys in 2012.
-Overall, we flushed 129 pheasants and 151 partridge while covering 67 km over 29 hours of effort.
-The dogs had 1.5 pheasant and 0.8 partridge flushes per hour (single or covey).
-Averaged over the entire sample period this equates to roughly 2.3 flushes of either partridge or pheasant per hour.
-There are still birds out there but the effort between flushes was greater than normal.
-If you’re willing to put in the distance, we flushed 1.93 pheasants and 2.25 partridge for each km walked.
+The flush rate for both pheasants and partridge are down from last year and is the lowest that we have seen in the past 8 years.
+Overall, we flushed 52 pheasants and 56 partridge while covering 40.6 km over 16 hours of effort.
+The dogs had 1.2 pheasant and 0.4 partridge flushes per hour (single or covey).
+Averaged over the entire sample period, this equates to roughly 1.6 flushes of either partridge or pheasant per hour.
+There are still birds out there, but the effort between flushes was greater than normal.
+If you’re willing to put in the distance, we flushed 1.28 pheasants and 1.38 partridge for each kilometre walked.

 |Survey results||Ring-necked pheasant||Grey partridge|

-|Distance surveyed (km)||53.6||60||30||46||47||46||67||53.6||60||30||46||47||46||67||40.6|
+|Distance surveyed (km)||53.6||60||30||46||47||46||67||40.6||53.6||60||30||46||47||46||67||40.6|